equivalent/equivalent.github.io/_posts/article/2019-02-22-visualized-desktop-workspaces-flow.md

 For example when I need to do my taxes I will close everything programming related and I would open tax related applications only.
-I have different applications on different windows (e.g spreadsheet on Workspace 2, government website on workspace 1, Bank account statements loaded in Workspace 3, etc...)
+I have different applications on different workspaces (e.g spreadsheet on Workspace 2, government website on workspace 1, Bank account statements loaded in Workspace 3, etc...)

-I use to try to learn 3D modelling and graphics, Music editing and lots of (other stuff I suck at).
+I use to try to learn 3D modelling and graphics, Music editing and lots of other stuff I suck at.
 I had completely  different workspaces flows in my head for every hobby.

 Point is I was "visualizing it"  mnemotechnically.